 - Less fungible (purchase of cigarettes and alcohol are excluded);

 In Romania, hot meals at school are out of the question because rural kindergartens have neither the facilities for food preparation nor access to registered suppliers.
 Nor is cash a viable option because small rural villages do not have bank branches (and people subsisting under the poverty line rarely have bank accounts).

-ABSOLUTELY NOT!
-While conditional incentives are a necessary ingredient in recruiting disadvantaged children and maintaining their regular attendance in preschool, other factors are also essential for permanent change.
+While conditional incentives are a necessary ingredient in recruiting disadvantaged children and maintaining their regular attendance in preschool, other factors are also essential:

-- Provision of school supplies and clothes and shoes for children who were living under the poverty line by the local council.
+- Provision by the local council of school supplies and clothes and shoes for children who were living under the poverty line.

 Like many of the best programs, FCG originated “bottom-up” – as a joint venture between an NGO (OvidiuRo), local authorities and neighborhood schools – to address the widespread phenomenon of early school abandonment that was rampant in many poor rural communities.
 The authorities knew this was a serious problem but they had neither a long-term strategy nor the resources to tackle it.

 Many communities had benefited sporadically from short-term outside grants but most of these programs terminated as soon as the outside funds ran out, and therefore never lasted long enough to take root in the community or to make any measurable difference in student outcomes.
 Fiecare Copil in Gradinita pilot program was different from these other programs in four basic ways: